polybar/polybar-scripts/polybar-scripts/system-bluetooth-bluetoothctl/README.md

 Use the toggle option to power on the controller and try to connect to all paired devices or to disconnect all connections and turn off the controller.

-Note that bluetooth battery level reporting is an experimental feature which needs to be enabled by uncommenting and setting the `Experimental` line in `/etc/bluetooth/main.conf` to `true` and then restarting the `bluetooth.service`.

 ![system-bluetooth-bluetoothctl](screenshots/1.png)